-Our principal executive officers consist of Assaf Ran, who serves as our Chief Executive Officer and President, and Vanessa Kao, who serves as our Chief Financial Officer.
-As of December 31, 2022, each of Mr. Ran and Ms. Kao own an aggregate of \$704,000 and \$288,000 of our Notes, respectively.
+The Company's principal executive officers consist of Assaf Ran, who serves as its Chief Executive Officer and President, and Vanessa Kao, who serves as its Chief Financial Officer.
+As of December 31, 2023, each of Mr. Ran and Ms. Kao own an aggregate of \$704,000 and \$288,000 of the Notes, respectively.